-To upgrade Enterprise PDM Web Server components from Conisio version 5.3 or older to Enterprise PDM Web Server, uninstall the older Web server using Add or Remove Programs, and follow the installation instructions in the SolidWorks Enterprise PDM Web Server Guide.
+To upgrade Enterprise PDM Web Server components from Conisio version 5.3 or older to Enterprise PDM Web Server, uninstall the older Web server using Uninstall a program, and follow the installation instructions in the SolidWorks Enterprise PDM Web Server Guide.
 For newer versions, follow the standard upgrade procedures.